2019 Indian general election

 General elections were held in India in seven phases from 11 April to 19 May 2019 to elect the members of the 17th Lok Sabha.
 Votes were counted and the result was declared on 23 May.
-Around 912 million people were eligible to vote, and voter turnout was over 67 percent – the highest ever, as well as the highest ever participation by women voters.
+Around 912 million people were eligible to vote, and voter turnout was over 67 percent – the highest ever in any Indian general election, as well as the highest ever participation by women voters until the 2024 Indian general election.

-The Bharatiya Janata Party received 37.36% of the vote, the highest vote share by a political party since the 1989 general election, and won 303 seats, further increasing its substantial majority.
+The Bharatiya Janata Party received 37% of the vote, the highest vote share by a political party since the 1989 general election, and won 303 seats, further increasing its substantial majority.
 In addition, the BJP-led National Democratic Alliance (NDA) won 353 seats.
+The BJP won 37.76% of votes, while the NDA's combined vote was 45% of the 603.7 million votes that were polled.
 The Indian National Congress won 52 seats, failing to get 10% of the seats needed to claim the post of Leader of the Opposition.
 In addition, the Congress-led United Progressive Alliance (UPA) won 91 seats, while other parties won 98 seats.

 Legislative assembly elections in the states of Andhra Pradesh, Arunachal Pradesh, Odisha and Sikkim were held simultaneously with the general election, as well as by-elections of twenty-two seats of the Tamil Nadu Legislative Assembly.

 Electoral system

 All 543 elected MPs are elected from single-member constituencies using first-past-the-post voting.
 The President of India appoints an additional two members from the Anglo-Indian community if he believes that community is under-represented.

-Eligible voters must be Indian citizens, 18 or older than 18, an ordinary resident of the polling area of the constituency and registered to vote (name included in the electoral rolls), possess a valid voter identification card issued by the Election Commission of India or an equivalent.
+Eligible voters must be Indian citizens, 18 or older, an ordinary resident of the polling area of the constituency and registered to vote (name included in the electoral rolls), possess a valid voter identification card issued by the Election Commission of India or an equivalent.
 Some people convicted of electoral or other offences are barred from voting.

 The elections are held on schedule and as per the Constitution of India that mandates parliamentary elections once every five years.